 While founded in the Catholic faith, Catholic schools are very welcoming to students of all religions and backgrounds, as well as those with no religious affiliation.
 At Boston’s Emmanuel College, students take courses across “domains,” one of which is Religious Thought and Moral Reasoning, but courses cover a broad range of religions and ideologies.

-Naturally, if you were raised in a Catholic home, a Catholic school will provide a place that is familiar and welcoming.
+Naturally, if you were raised in a Catholic home, a Catholic university or college will provide a place that is familiar and welcoming.
 For those who want to attend Mass, or go to Bible study, a Catholic campus offers a place for young Catholics to feel at home.
 At Sacred Heart University in Connecticut, there is an active Campus Ministry that offers daily worship, retreats and volunteer service, plus ongoing faculty seminars about issues related to the Catholic identity.
 Could you attend a secular private school or state school and keep your faith?
 Sure, but at a Catholic school, you’ll find an environment that’s definitely conducive to spiritual growth and Catholic social justice.

 Rooted in Catholic Intellectual Tradition

 The curriculum and course offerings at Catholic universities or colleges are often rooted in the Catholic intellectual tradition.
 At Seton Hall University in New Jersey, the Core Curriculum encourages students to become thinking, caring, communicative and ethically responsible leaders with a commitment to service.